 Students can use the intercultural lounge and LGBTQ resource area, which is an ideal location for studying, checking out books and videos, engaging in discussions, and as a community gathering space.

-Frederick Douglass Commons, Burgett Intercultural Center 305
+Frederick Douglass Commons, Paul J. Burgett Intercultural Center 305

 No recent activity